 Technology Advances and Market Competition

 The rapid expansion of retail prop firms has sparked fierce competition, driving brokers and prop firms to push the boundaries of trading technology.
-This race to innovate has made advanced tools more accessible to individual traders, significantly leveling the playing field.
+This race to innovate has made advanced capabilities more accessible to individual traders, significantly leveling the playing field.

 This “technological arms race” has also improved trade execution speeds and the quality of market data.
 Prop firms’ investments in low-latency connections and premium data feeds have trickled down, benefiting all retail traders and enhancing their overall trading experience.